 How Do Doctors Treat Mesothelioma?

-Curative vs. palliative care
+Curative vs. Palliative Care

-For patients who have stage 3 or 4 mesothelioma or those who are in poor health, doctors usually focus on palliative care.
+For patients who have stage 3 or 4 or who are in poor health, doctors usually focus on palliative care.
 Palliative care aims to relieve the patient’s pain or discomfort and to ease the symptoms of the cancer, such as coughing and respiratory issues.
-Palliative care may also be combined with curative treatment options to reduce their side effects, such as chemotherapy-induced nausea or weight loss.
+Palliative care may also be combined with curative therapy options to reduce their side effects, such as chemotherapy-induced nausea or weight loss.

-Your mesothelioma treatment plan
+Your Treatment plan

-Neoadjuvant therapy occurs before the primary treatment.
+- Neoadjuvant therapy occurs before the primary treatment.
 For mesothelioma, neoadjuvant therapy often includes radiation and/or chemotherapy.

-The first step in any mesothelioma treatment plan is to find a qualified doctor and treatment facility.
+The first step in any treatment plan is to find a qualified doctor and treatment facility.
 Veterans may seek treatment for mesothelioma and other asbestos-related diseases at both VA hospitals and non-VA hospitals.